nycmeshnet/docs/content/hardware/config.md

 Click save (twice if necessary)

+Once this device pairs it will get a different IP address using DHCP.
+To stay logged in, use the management wifi and log in at https://192.168.172.1

 ### <a name="sxtKiosk"></a>SXTsq kiosk

 The following works with a new SXTsq or a reset SXTsq.
 You must have the "International" version.
 To reset an SXTsq, hold the reset button for 10 seconds while the unit is running